Best Mortgage Rates for First Time Buyers

 There are many different terms thrown at you from the second you start looking at mortgages – repayment mortgage, fixed rate, standard variable rate, etc. - not to mention the fact that you might not know much about the property buying process in general.

 You don’t have to figure it all out by yourself.
-Not only do we find you the best mortgage deal for your situation, we explain the different mortgage options available to you as a first-time buyer and assist you at every stage of your home buying journey.
+Not only do we find you the best mortgage deal for your situation, we explain the different mortgage options available to you as a first time buyer and assist you at every stage of your home buying journey.

-Who Qualifies for a First-Time Buyer Mortgage?
+Who Qualifies for a First Time Buyer Mortgage Deal?

-Unsure whether or not you're eligible as a first-time buyer?
+Unsure whether or not you're eligible as a first time buyer?
 It isn't always as simple as you might expect.

-You’re a first-time buyer if you have never owned or required a major interest in a residential property or land in the UK or anywhere else in the world.
+You’re a first time buyer if you have never owned or required a major interest in a residential property or land in the UK or anywhere else in the world.

-Find a great deal for first home buy using a John Charcol mortgage adviser experienced in first-time buyer mortgages.
+Find a great deal for first home buy using a John Charcol mortgage adviser experienced in first time buyer mortgages.

-You’re not a first-time buyer if:
+You’re not a first time buyer if:

 • You own another residential property anywhere in the world